LeeLoew/LeelandRogers/PsycWinter2021.md

 ---
 layout: page
-title: 2021 Summer II Statistics Course Evaluations
+title: 2021 Winter General Psychology Course Evaluations
-subtitle: Below are all of the data for my 2021 Summer II Statistics course evaluation
+subtitle: Below are all of the data for my 2021 Winter General Psychology course evaluation
 ---